JxshRE/Yappr/README.md

 A simple chat application built with python & react so you can finally talk to yourself.

-Fr though, this is kinda just a portfolio coding project to showcase some of my python + front end skills.
+This is just a portfolio coding project that's still in progress.

-And yes, that right there is a logo made for a project that doesn't even need one...

 ### Demo Screenshots
 This is still a work in progress, more will be added.